ietf-wg-asdf/SDF/sdf.md

 {: #sdfdataqual2 title="SDF-defined Qualities of sdfProperty and sdfData"}

 (3) note that the quality `unit` was called `units` in SDF 1.0.

+(4) these qualities are not fully defined in SDF 1.1; they are reserved for SDF 1.next.

 ### sdfType